grinnell-cs/csc151-images/_handouts/spamr.md

 _Here you will find much of the email that I sent out this semester.
 Messages that went out on Gradescope are not generally included._

+## [CSC-151-01 2024Sp] Grades posted (Saturday, 2024-05-18)

+Dear Post-Functional Students,

+This message is likely your last CSC-151-affiliated Spam from Sam.

+I hope that your semesters wrapped up well.
+And I definitely enjoyed having you in class.

+With a bit of assistance from our awesome graders, I was able to wrap up the grading for our class relatively promptly.
+(I graded about half the outstanding MPs and all of the LAs.)
+You should have received an email message from me with your grade.
+All your individual grades are on Gradescope.

+As always, let me know if you have questions or concerns.

+Have a wonderful summer!
+I look forward to seeing many of you on Noyce 3rd in the fall.

+Regards

+-- SamR

+## [CSC-151-01 2024Sp] Update (Sunday, 2024-05-12)

+Dear HAKers,

+I hope that you are well and that you are getting some time to relax this weekend.

+My life has gotten a bit more complicated, and I don't have as much time for grading as I'd expected/planned.
+Since you generally did an awesome job with your presentations and projects, I'm assuming that everyone earned an E, and have marked  you as such.
+You certainly deserve some commentary on your great work, and I'll try to get to that, but I thought you should have grades in place before I posted the SoLA on Monday afternoon.

+I do not expect to be on campus this week and my schedule is going to be highly unpredictable, so I will not be scheduling meetings.
+Asynchronous conversations on Teams are probably the best way to go.

+Regards,

+-- SamR

+p.s.
+"HAK" = "Hilma Af Klint", just in case you hadn't figured it out.

+## [CSC-151-01 2024Sp] SoLA 4 graded (+ some MP redos) (Friday, 2024-05-10)

+Dear Assessed Learners,

+I hope you are having a pleasant weekend.
+I have finished grading SoLA 4.
+And our graders have finished grading last weekend's MP redos.
+You should be able to find your graded work on Gradescope.

+Please look over things and consider what you'd like Maddy to cover on Sunday.
+It's clear that they should talk about the randomness LA, the running time LA, and the data abstraction LA.
+But I'm sure they will cover other things, too.

+On a separate note: Some of you have discovered a different way to write procedures.
+Instead of `(define proc (lambda (params) body)))`, you can write `(define (proc params) body)`.
+YOU MAY NOT USE THIS ALTERNATE FORM!

+I think that's it.
+I should be getting you MP9 and your current grade reports by Sunday.

+Take care and be well.

+-- SamR

 ## [CSC-151-01 2024Sp] Mentor/Tutor Evaluations + Quizzes + More (Monday, 2024-04-22)

 Dear Word Hashers,